Baloo1/aoc-leaderboard-client/README.md

 Get your input from AoC.
 Paste it into input.json.
 Run with `npm start`.
 It will choose default input from input.json and expects it to exist.
 For any other input file start with `npm start INPUTFILENAME`.
 In the future this may be improved.

 You have to manually get the input from a leaderboards API section.
+Can be found from [AoC website](https://adventofcode.com/2020/leaderboard/private/view/YOURIDHERE.json) by replacing YOURIDHERE in the URL.

 ## Requirements